 I had not realised that I was so determined and was encouraging myself so much inside my head, that I had said my words out loud!

-When you have this hypnosis session, over the course of the coming weeks, you get to deliver truly amazing and encouraging messages to yourself and you become aware of how good you feel as a result.
+When you use this hypnosis session, for the coming weeks, you get to deliver truly amazing and encouraging messages to yourself and you become aware of how good you feel as a result.